yoav-klein/java/Spring/11-spring-security/06-authorization/03-method-authorization/02-programmatic-authorization/README.md

-# Custom AuthorizationManager
+# Programmatic Authorization
 ---

-If you want a more fine-grained access control, you can implement a `AuthorizationManager` and register it for specific URLs.
+Sometimes SpEL expressions are not enough for us and we need a more sophisticated authorization rules.

-In this case, we register a `AuthorizationManager` for the `/monkey` path which simply rejects all requests.
+In this case, we can create a custom Bean which exoses a method(s) in which we implement authorization logic.
+Then, we can refer to these methods in the SpEL expressions that we put in the `@Pre` or `@Post` annotations.

+In this example, we just demonstrate how to implement this, what we have access to in those methods, etc.